 EIP virtual offer

 In September 2019, Oxleas NHS Foundation Trust confirmed an additional new three years of funding for the Early Intervention in Psychosis programme CACT runs on its behalf.
-CACT also runs an Early Intervention in Psychosis programme in East & West Kent in partnership with Kent County Council and Kent & Medway NHS & Social Care Partnership Trust.
+CACT also runs an Early Intervention in Psychosis (EIP) programme in East & West Kent in partnership with Kent County Council and Kent & Medway NHS & Social Care Partnership Trust.
+From April 2020, the project in Kent has been funded by Live Well Kent/Porchlight.

 Up & At ‘Em